SAAssist/saassist-server/README.rst

 ==========================

-To install saassist-server you need to download the latest version, extract the content and config the server_config.py file.
+To install saassist-server you need to download the latest version, extract the content and edit config server_config.py file.

 1. Download